cedx/biscuits.dart/doc/usage/options.md

 These options are expressed using an instance of the `CookieOptions` class, which has the following properties:

 - String **domain**: The domain for which the cookie is valid.
 - DateTime **expires**: The expiration date and time for the cookie.
+A `null` value indicates a session cookie.
 - Duration **maxAge**: The maximum duration until the cookie expires.
+A `null` value indicates a session cookie.
 - String **path**: The path to which the cookie applies.
 - bool **secure**: Value indicating whether to transmit the cookie over HTTPS only.